Two Weeks Off: Plot

-Frances Weaver (Dorothy Mackaill), a pretty and spirited shop girl, dreams of a beach vacation to escape the monotony of department store life.
+Frances Weaver, a pretty and spirited shop girl, dreams of a beach vacation to escape the monotony of department store life.
 As she helps customers in the bathing suit section, she deftly evades the watchful eye of a sour-faced floorwalker.
-Her friend and boss Agnes (Gertrude Astor), a tough but supportive department head, plans to accompany her on the trip, and fellow shopgirl Maizie Loomis (Dixie Gay) gives Frances a list of potential dates—phone numbers collected from various beach-town flirts.
-Maizie reserves her favorite, Sid Winters (Eddie Gribbon), for herself, as she plans to join them a week later.
+Her friend and boss Agnes, a tough but supportive department head, plans to accompany her on the trip, and fellow shopgirl Maizie Loomis gives Frances a list of potential dates—phone numbers collected from various beach-town flirts.
+Maizie reserves her favorite, Sid Winters, for herself, as she plans to join them a week later.

-Meanwhile, chaos bubbles at the Weaver home, where the comically inept Pa Weaver (Jimmy Finlayson) is bailing out an overflowing bathroom washbowl to keep hot water from flooding the place, thanks to a busted faucet.
-Salvation arrives in the form of Dave Brown (Jack Mulhall), a cheerful and capable plumber who is also a family friend.
+Meanwhile, chaos bubbles at the Weaver home, where the comically inept Pa Weaver is bailing out an overflowing bathroom washbowl to keep hot water from flooding the place, thanks to a busted faucet.
+Salvation arrives in the form of Dave Brown, a cheerful and capable plumber who is also a family friend.
 Just then, Frances arrives home, thrilled to start her long-awaited getaway.
-The trip is nearly spoiled when Ma Weaver (Kate Price) receives a message from the store that Frances’ vacation is canceled.
+The trip is nearly spoiled when Ma Weaver receives a message from the store that Frances’ vacation is canceled.
 However, the fiery Agnes quickly takes control, threatening the store manager with scandal unless he reinstates Frances’ time off—which he does.